rubyforgood/pet-rescue/README.md

 **Unit Testing**

-I am currently working on writing a test suite.
+I am currently working on writing unit tests for system testing.
 Admittedly, this application was not built with test driven development, and tests are being written after the fact.
 This is something I would change if I was to do it again, as implementing testing from the start is clearly beneficial and reinforces good code practices.

 **Local Setup**